MaterializeInc/materialize/doc/user/content/cli/_index.md

 30s` (1 minute, 30 seconds).

 By default, the logical compaction window is 60 seconds.
-The special value `off` indicates disables logical compaction.
+The special value `off` disables logical compaction.

 See the [Deployment section](/ops/deployment#compaction) for guidance on tuning the compaction window.